 Another great example of negative calories.
-Eat some celery to start boosting your metabolism and burning more calories that you are consuming indigestion alone.
+Eat some celery to start boosting your metabolism and burning more calories than you are consuming indigestion alone.
 High in fiber and vitamins like many other vegetables on this list.

 Crunchy with a lot of water inside.
 An extremely high volume food, you can eat celery all day.
 A great snack for someone like myself who loves to snack on crunchy foods, much better than a bag of chips.
-Add a little peanut butter on top and you have yourself a great post workout snack. #winning
+Add a little peanut butter on top and you have yourself a great post-workout snack. #winning

 Calories: 22 per cup

 Carrots are extremely low in saturated fat and cholesterol.
 These colorful vegetables are full of fiber to help regulate you on the potty.
 Carrots are also great because they are so cheap!